 Maintenance is very important for keeping your vehicle in safe operating condition.
 Proper maintenance is the owner's responsibility.
-Perform periodic checks and follow the maintenance schedule.
+The maintenance schedule does not exempt the pre-ride inspection.

 Failure to properly maintain the vehicle according to the maintenance schedule and procedures can make it unsafe to operate.